JeremyTallant/sales_dashboard/README.md

 `Data Check` → `Explore Data` → `Analyze & Visualize Data` → `Dashboarding` → `Communicate Insights`
 ### Data Check
 Begin by converting the `Order Date` and `Ship Date` columns to the `Date` data type.
-To do this, select both columns and choose `Date` from the dropdown menu in the `Home` ribbon."
+To do this, select both columns and choose `Date` from the dropdown menu in the `Home` ribbon.

 ![image](images/DateType.png)